3 Questions, 3 Answers with subject matter experts on relevant, trending topics.

 Larry Sigler: There was a total lack of continuity by the federal government and the states during this crisis.
 The key to solving issues like this is not to go helter-skelter from one solution to another but to work together to come up with sustainable solutions that will work.
 Shutting down the economy did nothing to contain the disease.
 The solution should have been to make face coverings mandatory early on, sanitation procedures that were consistent and viable, and social distancing enforcement.

 Clement Saseun: Situations like COVID-19 must transcend politics.
-A bitter lesson from all of these is that we need to put more trust and reliance in our scientists and follow their lead in such situations.
+A bitter lesson from all of these is that we need to put more trust and reliance on our scientists and follow their lead in such situations.
 There is also a need for a coordinated strategy, based on science and facts to limit the damage such pandemics like this may bring in the future.
 The importance of our world quickly manifesting as a “global market,” with no one country having the monopoly of knowledge or all the answers is another big lesson.
 Communities of the world must be very nimble and willing to work together to stem the damaging effect of a virus or catastrophe like this.

 3. How can operators be better prepared for future outbreaks like COVID?

 Larry Sigler: Keep doing what we have been doing that works.
 We intend to maintain COVID levels of sanitation in all our restaurants going forward.
 We will also be looking at innovative ways to control social distancing and be ready for the next pandemic before it starts.
-We have been in the process of developing a pandemic playbook that we can use similarly to our storm playbook that we use for natural disasters.
+We have been in the process of developing a pandemic playbook that we can use similarly to the storm playbook that we use for natural disasters.
 I believe our experience with natural disasters is what allowed us to get back in the game quickly and minimize our losses.

 Clement Saseun: Face masks, social distancing, hand washing and so many other precautionary efforts that COVID-19 has imposed on us have to become our new normal.
 We cannot afford to stray too far away from all these, even when all the threat of COVID-19 has passed.
 Operators have to be adaptable and be flexible to take extraordinary steps that we may yet have thought of in the future to quickly adapt and effectively stop or slow down the spread of such outbreaks in the future.